BaseMax/eBayGraphQLTS/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 Feel free to use, modify, and distribute the code as per the license terms.

 Copyright 2023, Max Base